How to Stop Craving Sweets and Eating too Much Sugar

 Exercise regularly: You can do small sets of movements during breaks and also 40 minutes of exercise three times a week or some brisk walking—anything that will get your heart racing.
 Walk to the store.
 Climb the stairs.
 If you work in an office and are seated most of the day, use the pomodoro technique.
 It allows you to take a short break every 25 minutes.
 Instead of using those five minutes for a coffee break, do some stretching and a few squats if possible.
 Whatever you do, get off your chair.
 Start breathing deeply and get a glass of water.

-Don’t mix sugar with other stimulants: Caffeine is your worst enemy.
+Don’t mix sugar with other stimulants: Caffeine can create more stress and promote extra cravings.
+Here is an article that explains the impact of coffee on your adrenal glands and sweet cravings.
 Stay away from energy drinks, energy bars, milk chocolate, and black teas as much as possible.
-It may seem impossible at first but don’t worry.
-I’ll give you a technique that will help you bust any cravings in a few minutes.
-You’ll be amazed at how efficient and easy it is.
+It may seem almost impossible at first but don’t worry.
+EFT will help you bust any cravings in a few minutes.
+Click here to get access to my free video training series that will get you started in no time.

 Coaching Tips: How to Stop Craving Sweets Permanently

-It’s quite easy to eliminate a craving in the moment, but wouldn’t it be even better if you didn’t experience any craving at all or you could prevent them from causing you any trouble?
+As you implement all the tips on this page, eliminating cravings as they arise is going to get easier. but wouldn’t it be even better if you didn’t experience any craving at all?
 In this section, I will share with you tips and techniques that will help you achieve just that.

 How to Get Rid of a Sweet Craving